Alcohol and cancer

 Cancer Council recommends that people limit their alcohol consumption.
 Those who do not drink should not take up drinking alcohol.

-For people who do drink alcohol, the recommended amounts are:
+For people who do use alcohol, the recommended amounts are:

-- To avoid binge drinking (more than 4 standard drinks in one session)
+- No more than 4 standard drinks in one session.

 What is a standard drink?

 One standard drink contains 10g of alcohol and equals:

 - 100mL of wine

 - 60mL (two nips) of sherry

 - 285mL (one middy) of normal strength beer

 - 450mL (one schooner) of low alcohol (light) beer